AI Use Cases for Cyber and Malware Analysts

 Cyber and malware analysts have a critical role in detecting and mitigating cyberattacks.
 These professions are highly skilled in programming, complex tools, and investigations.
 They are termed unicorns because they are so rare.
 Experienced ones are hard to find and retain, and typically swarmed with ad-hoc requests.

-A reliable partner for cybersecurity analysts is machine learning.
+A reliable partner for cybersecurity analysts is AI and machine learning.
 There is a long history of identifying malicious software.
 It’s possible to use this history to build models that allow for an integrated automation pipeline to detect, understand, and remove cyber threats with minimum human intervention.

 In this post, we show you how to build a malware detection model using the largest known dataset, SOREL-20M (Sophos/ReversingLabs-20 Million).
 SOREL-20M is a large-scale dataset of 20 million files.
 The full size is eight terabytes and can be challenging to work with.
 We show how to use DataRobot’s AutoML to build models on this dataset.